taskiq-python/taskiq/docs/guide/architecture-overview.md

 ## Context

 Context is a useful class with some additional functions.
-You can use context to get broker that runs this task, from inside of the task.
+You can use context to get the broker that runs this task, from inside the task.

-Or it has ability to control the flow of execution.
-Here's example of how to get the context.
+Or it has the ability to control the flow of execution.
+Here's an example of how to get the context.

 ::: tabs